Tuition and Billing

 Goals and Assignments

 Your student will have a Goal Sheet specific to his/her age, level, and ability.
-This sheet has very specific goal for your child to aim for throughout the semester/summer sessions.
+This sheet has very specific goals for your child to aim for throughout the semester/summer sessions.
 Also, your child will have a weekly assignment sheet to check off and bring to the next lesson.
 Please feel free to discuss these goals and assignments with me.

 Student's lessons may be terminated when the student is irregular in attendance, repeatedly fails to prepare assigned material, is disruptive, or if payment is not received at the designated time.